igemsoftware2020/UiOslo-Norway/README.md

 # Blender: Vizualization
 - Import of template model from .obj file
+    - To import our 3D model into blender, click "File" -> "Import" -> "Wavefront (.obj)" then select "SALMON.OBJ"
--   Setting up our import script in the scripting menu
+- Setting up our import script in the scripting menu and running it.
--   Pre-run of materials and modifiers for template model.
+    - Open the scripting tab at the middle top of the window.
+    - Press "New" to start a new text block.
+    - Open our provided "blenderScript.py" in a preferred text editor and copy the code into the text block you created in the previous step.
+    - Before running the script, select the salmon model "SALMON" in the "Scene collection" frame at the top right of the window.
+    - Run the script by clicking the arrow at the top of the scripting window or press "ALT-P" on windows.
 - Render settings and output